hashgraph/hedera-the-graph/auth-layer-proxy/README.md

 # Readme

-This is a token verification auth-layer for Hedera-The-Graph implementation that will allows a node operator to publish a secured `admin port` of the-graph deployment for hedera.
+This is a token verification auth-layer-proxy for Hedera-The-Graph implementation that will allows a node operator to publish a secured `admin port` of the-graph deployment for hedera.

-Uses EnvoyProxy as a reverse proxy that handles the token verification (auth layer)
+Uses EnvoyProxy as a reverse proxy that handles the token verification.
+The token is verified using the OAuth 2.0 token server and the token claims are validated for the required roles and subgraph access.

 ```mermaid
 ---